- International Programs

 The Department of State (DOS) requires that all J-1 exchange visitors (and their dependents) maintain health insurance that meets DOS requirements for the entire length of their program.
 Exchange visitors are provided health insurance information by International Student and Faculty Services (ISFS) at the time that they receive their visa documents.
 If the department has questions they should contact an International Scholar Advisor in ISFS.

 Sponsoring professors are responsible to submit applications for extensions on behalf of the exchange visitor.
 Applications for extensions should be submitted to ISFS one month before the end date of the original program.
 Contact ISFS for more information about procedures for extensions of a scholar's program.

+It is a requirement of the Department of Homeland Security that all J-1 Exchange Visitors must check-in with the J program Responsible Officer in order to validate the program within 30 days of the Program Start Date on the DS-2019.
 This is vital to the Exchange Visitor's ability to enter, work, and do research in the US.
 If the Exchange Visitor does not attend the visa check-in appointment within 30 days of the program start date listed on the DS-2019, the Department of Homeland Security will terminate his/her J-1 status and the Exchange Visitor will not be eligible to enter the US.
 In addition, this can have negative affects on the Exchange Visitor's ability to secure future visas to the US.